Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint31-mid/index.md

 - task: Plan third cohort for publisher onboarding
 - task: Prepare and submit info for GEL QA (publisher side)
 - task: Analyse feedback from first onboarding cohort
-- fix: errors.csv.unknown for some but not all dimension tasks [Hugh Mackenzie]
+- fix: errors.csv.unknown for some but not all dimension tasks
 - fix: errors.csv.unknown error on dimension task
 - fix: Page not found when click Submit for publishing but all tasks complete
 - fix: Investigate timeouts and improve performance for the publishing journey